hugoabonizio/evental/README.md

-# evental
+# Evental

-TODO: Write a description here for library
+**Evental** is a Crystal shard to easily write event-driven code, using callbacks to handle events.

 ## Installation